seadowg/cv/cv.md

 * Working on QA team for [sumdog.com](http://sumdog.com).
 * Implementing and carrying out manual testing of developed features.
 * Developing load testing, benchmarking and simulator tools using browser automation and internal APIs.
-* Operating as part of a scrum team with web and backenddevelopers.
+* Operating as part of a scrum team with developers.

 ### Open Source